Preparing for Your Tattoo

 When to Reschedule

-For safety and best results, please reschedule if you have:
+Please reschedule for safety and best results if you have:

-• Open cuts, rash, inflamed acne, or dermatitis flare-ups on the area
+Open cuts, rash, inflamed acne, or dermatitis flare-ups

-• Recent procedures that left the skin sensitive in that area (laser, strong chemical treatments, etc.)
+Recent skin-sensitizing procedures (laser, strong chemical treatments, etc.)

 Aftercare Preview